sodascience/netCBS/README.md

 ```

-## How the Library Works
+## How does the library work?
 ### Query system
 The library uses a query system to specify the relationships between the main sample dataframe and the context data.
 The query consists of a series of context types separated by arrows (->), with optional relationship types in square brackets.
-For example, the query `"Income -> Family[301] -> Schoolmates[all] -> Sample"` specifies that the income of the parents of the student's classmates should be calculated based on the provided sample dataframe.
+For example, the query `"[Income] -> Family[301] -> Schoolmates[all] -> Sample"` specifies that the income of the parents of the student's classmates should be calculated based on the provided sample dataframe.

 ### Data used:
 The library checks the latest verion of each network file for the year specified in the `transform` function.